agentOrange002/wp4/content/jobs/TMCC/index.md

 url: 'https://#/'
 ---

-- Install new / rebuild existing servers and configure hardware, peripherals, services, settings, directories, storage, etc. in accordance with standards and project/operational requirements
+- Install new / rebuild existing servers and configure hardware, peripherals, services, settings, directories, storage, etc. in accordance with standards and project/operational requirements.
-- Research and recommend innovation and suggest possible automated approaches for system administration tasks.
-Identify approaches that leverage the company’s resource
 - In charge of all computer systems of all operating branches nationwide, including the maintenance of both its hardware and software.
-Plan, coordinate and implement security measures to safeguard information in computer files, LMS Loan Monitoring System, BR.NET Online Banking Systems and servers against accidental or unauthorized damage, modification or disclosure
+Plan, coordinate and implement security measures to safeguard information in computer files, LMS Loan Monitoring System, BR.NET Online Banking Systems and servers against accidental or unauthorized damage, modification or disclosure.
-- Manage the web applications in these web hosting services: HostMonster and HostGator
+- Manage the web applications in these web hosting services: HostMonster and HostGator.